mdn/content/files/en-us/mdn/writing_guidelines/experimental_deprecated_obsolete/index.md

 For a technology marked **experimental**, one or more of the following conditions apply:

 - It is implemented and enabled by default in the release build of **only one** modern major browser rendering engine.
-- It is only supported by making configuration changes such through preferences or flags, regardless of the number of supported rendering engines.
+- It is only supported through configuration changes such as preferences or flags, regardless of the number of supported rendering engines.
 - Its defining specification is likely to change significantly in backwards-incompatible ways (i.e., it may break existing code that relies on the feature).

+> **Note:** A feature that is only released on one rendering engine is still considered experimental even if it is available on preview builds of other rendering engines (or by setting a preference or flag).

-The **experimental** status of a technology expires if one or more of the following conditions is met:
+The **experimental** status of a technology may expire if one or more of the following conditions is met:

-- It is supported by default in _two or more_ major browser rendering engines.
+- It is supported by default in **two or more** major browser rendering engines.
-- It is supported by default by a browser rendering engine for two or more years and undergoes no major changes.
+- It is supported by default by a single browser rendering engine for two or more years and undergoes no major changes.
 - Its defining specification is unlikely to change in ways that will break compatibility.

 For examples of these conditions, see the [experimental flag](https://github.com/mdn/browser-compat-data/blob/main/docs/data-guidelines/index.md#setting-experimental) BCD documentation.